moghis/maskDetector/README.md

 # yolov4 tiny for mask detection

-in this project I implemented mask detector with using yolov4
+in this project I implemented mask detector using yolov4. you can also install application from cafe bazaar : [download](https://cafebazaar.ir/app/com.moghis.yolov4)

 # Final Result